...

 Preparation reduces risk more than people realize.

-Check Your Body Temperature13
+Check Your Body Temperature

 Use a thermometer if possible.
 Guessing often fails.